 What is expected of you?

 Hours are 7.30 am to 1pm monday to Friday - and it's fine if you choose to limit your time as a teacher in order to do farmwork and/or conservation, by arrangement with the permanent teacher.
 Usually, you are asked to take your own TESOL classes, and you can read full, independent desscriptions of what this involves on our blog www.ecotouristadventure.wordpress.com.
 Snacks are served at the school, and lunch is with your chosen host family around 1.30 pm, after which you are free to relax and/or take part in farming activities, excursions etc with your chosen host family.
 If you have never taught before, don't be put off by the prospect of taking your own class, since the most important thing is your own enthusiasm, willingness to teach and learn, and just being there! - a tremendous thrill and confidence boost for the children of this remote and neglected parish.
 Songs, games, competitions, excursions, and "flash cards" are just a few of the techniques that work well with rural children.
+The book 176 ESL games by Shelley Ann Vernon is a wonderful source of ideas and advice in this respect.

 A basic knowledge of Spanish is necessary for all teaching placements.